-- The Applicant and its staff have experience in providing housing to the targeted population. - \circ $\;$ $\;$ The Applicant and its staff have a demonstrated capacity to manage rental housing. - The Applicant's organizational budget reflects multiple sources of funding. - If the Applicant has previous experience with Competitive Grants or other programs, point deductions will be assessed if the Applicant has not demonstrated success in: - drawing down funds; - completing a project in a timely manner; - operating a program within THDA guidelines; and, - responding timely to client concerns or complaints, contractor concerns or complaints, and THDA requests for information and/or client stories.
+- The Applicant and its staff have experience in providing housing to the targeted population. - o The Applicant and its staff have a demonstrated capacity to manage rental housing. - o The Applicant's organizational budget reflects multiple sources of funding. - If the Applicant has previous experience with Competitive Grants or other THDA programs, point deductions will be assessed if the Applicant has not demonstrated success in: - drawing down funds; - completing a project in a timely manner; - operating a program within THDA guidelines; and, - responding timely to client concerns or complaints, contractor concerns or complaints, and THDA requests for information and/or client stories.

-2. NEED

-Up to 23 points
+2. NEED Up to 23 points

+Income Targeting

+The Applicant will set aside 25% of the units for individuals at 30% of AMI or less.

+The Applicant will set aside 50% of the units for individuals at 50% of AMI or less

+Prior Funding

-Income Targeting Up to 9 points The Applicant will set aside 25% of the units for individuals at 30% of AMI or less 5 points The Applicant will set aside 50% of the units for individuals at 50% of AMI or less 4 points Prior Funding A Competitive Grant has not been awarded sinc September 1, 2019, for a project located in th county in which the proposed housing will b located. e Distressed Counties The proposed project is located in one of the designated distressed counties.
-5 points Rural Counties The proposed project is located in one of the designated rural counties.
-4 points
+A Competitive Grant has not been awarded since July 1, 2020, for a project located in the county in which the proposed housing will belocated.

+Distressed Counties

+The proposed project is located in one of the designated distressed counties.

+Rural Counties